Structural isomers are those isomers in which the atoms are completely arranged in a different order with the same molecular formulas.

 These are the molecules having the same kind of molecular formula with different connectivities depending upon the order they are put together.
-The structure of Alkane(C4H10) is one of the simple examples representing a structural isomer with different isomers.
-With the increase in the number of Carbon atoms in the alkane molecule, the structural isomers increase.
+The structure of alkane (C4H10) is one of the simple examples representing a structural isomer with different isomers.
+With the increase in the number of carbon atoms in the alkane molecule, the structural isomers increase.

-Types of Structural Isomerism:
+Types of Structural Isomerism

-There are three types of Structural isomerism existing namely chain isomerism, position isomerism and functional group isomerism.
+There are three types of structural isomerism existing, namely chain isomerism, position isomerism and functional group isomerism.

 - Position Isomerism: Positional isomerism arises when there is a difference in the positions occupied by the substituent atoms or a group of atoms or due to the unsaturation occurring in the chain.
-When the position of the functional groups with respect to main chain atom changes, the phenomenon is called as position isomerism.
+When the position of the functional groups with respect to the main chain atom changes, the phenomenon is called position isomerism.

 - Functional Group Isomerism: Functional group isomerism occurs when there is a presence of an odd form of functional groups with the same chemical formula.
 When some compound has two different structures but the same chemical formula, then it is said to exhibit functional isomerism.